kunal-mohta/FirewallRulesLICS/README.txt

 The 2 separate rules - 'accept tcp src addr 192.168.17.10' and 'accept tcp dst addr 192.168.17.15' are NOT THE SAME as the single rule 'accept tcp src addr 192.168.17.10 dst addr 192.168.17.15' Both are treated differently.
-For Example, considering the rule 'accept tcp src addr 192.168.17.10 dst addr 192.168.17.15', the only package that will match this will be the one where BOTH src and dst parameters match the rule.
+For Example, considering the rule 'accept tcp src addr 192.168.17.10 dst addr 192.168.17.15', the only packet that will match this will be the one where BOTH src and dst parameters match the rule.
 Individual matching of the parameters is not sufficient.

-- There might be situations where multiple rules apply to the given package.
+- There might be situations where multiple rules apply to the given packet.
 These rules might collide with each other's result.
 In such situations, the following convention is followed -
     (i) If the colliding rules are of the same Clause/Condition, then the rule APPEARING FIRST in the order of rules will be give higher priority, i.e. its output action will be considered.
     (ii) If the colliding rules are of different Clauses/Conditions, then priority will be decided based on the output actions of the rules.